Muon conversion to an eletron in nuclei in the $B-L$ symmetric SSM: Introduction

 \section{Introduction}

-In search of new physics (NP) beyond the Standard Model (SM), we previously studied lepton flavor violating (LFV) decays $l_j\rightarrow l_i\gamma$, $l_j\rightarrow 3l_i$ and $h\rightarrow l_il_j$ in the minimal supersymmetric extension of the Standard Model with local $\emph{B-L}$ gauge symmetry (B-LSSM)~\cite{50,Zhang:2021nzv}.
-In order to further study lepton flavor violating decay processes, here we investigate muon conversion to electron in nuclei in the B-LSSM.
+In search of new physics (NP) beyond the Standard Model (SM), we previously studied lepton flavor violating (LFV) decays $l_j\rightarrow l_i\gamma$, $l_j\rightarrow 3l_i$, and $h\rightarrow l_il_j$ in the minimal supersymmetric extension of the Standard Model with local $B-L$ gauge symmetry (B-LSSM)~\cite{50,Zhang:2021nzv}.
+In order to further study lepton flavor violating decay processes, here we investigate muon conversion to an electron in nuclei in the B-LSSM.
 The present upper limit of the $\mu-e$ conversion rate in Ti nuclei is ${\rm{CR}}(\mu\rightarrow e:\rm Ti)<4.3\times 10^{-12}$ at 90\% confidence level (C.L.)~\cite{CRTi}, and the future experimental sensitivity of ${\rm{CR}}(\mu\rightarrow e:\rm{Ti})$ will be $\mathcal{O}(10^{-18})$~\cite{Barlow:2011zza}.
-For $\mu-e$ conversion in nuclei, the best upper limit is ${\rm{CR}}(\mu\rightarrow e:\rm{Au}) < 7\times 10^{-13}$ (90 \% C.L.), which is given by SINDRUM-II experiment~\cite{SINDRUMII:2006dvw}.
-The COMET experiment at J-PARC and Mu2e experiment at Fermilab are next generation experiments for $\mu-e$ conversion in nuclei.
-Both Mu2e at FNAL~\cite{Mu2e:2014fns} and COMET at J-PARC~\cite{COMET:2018auw} in a few years' time are expected to probe $\mu-e$ conversion rate in the vicinity of $\mathcal{O}(10^{-17})$ for Al target with high experimental sensitivity~\cite{CGroup:2022tli}.
+For $\mu-e$ conversion in nuclei, the best upper limit is ${\rm{CR}}(\mu\rightarrow e:\rm{Au}) < 7\times 10^{-13}$ (90 \% C.L.), which is given by the SINDRUM-II experiment~\cite{SINDRUMII:2006dvw}.
+The COMET experiment at J-PARC and the Mu2e experiment at Fermilab are next-generation experiments for $\mu-e$ conversion in nuclei.
+In a few years, both Mu2e at FNAL~\cite{Mu2e:2014fns} and COMET at J-PARC~\cite{COMET:2018auw} are expected to probe the $\mu-e$ conversion rate in the vicinity of $\mathcal{O}(10^{-17})$ for an Al target with high experimental sensitivity~\cite{CGroup:2022tli}.